-Author has written 3 stories for Elder Scroll series, Warcraft, and Bleach.
+Author has written 4 stories for Elder Scroll series, Warcraft, Bleach, and Star Wars.

 Hello reader, thanks for taking the time to click on my profile.
 (You must be really bored huh?)
 I suppose it was about time I got around to writing something here.
 Now I'm going to warn you ahead of time...don't try to read this all in one sitting.
 The only reason I put this much stuff on my profile is because of the high traffic my stories seem to get lately.
 Don't be afraid to PM if you want.

 My name: *Is a big secret* You can call me "Melkor-chan," "Melkor's Mercy," or "bro".
 I'm not opposed if you wanna call me"dude" "bitch" or "author" either.

 My Age: I'm a 24 year old college student.
 Almost done now.
 (Yeah I'm an adult...writing fanfiction.
 Let that sink in for a minute).
 I still act like I'm 16 though.

 What I look Like: I'm roughly 5'11" or about 180 cms.
 I'm fairly lean, but not quite as muscular as I used to be.
 I don't really know how to describe myself properly, but if you're that curious about my appearance then here's a picture of me.
 Don't judge me too harshly...we can't all be Brad Pitt. s683.photobucket.com/user/Melkorthemerciless/media/2c0eccd7-d890-4967-b8cc-57221cd937f7_zpswjskrqbs.jpg.html?o=0

 Favorite Color: Black because It looks good with everything...especially with white, red, or blue

 Favorite Food: Kofta Kebabs is probably my favorite, but I do love a lot of different stuff.
 As far as food goes, I'm not very picky about what I eat, but I don't like fast food.
 Typically I cook my own stuff most of the time.